Senhaji-Rhazi-Hamza/SimuHam/Readme.md

 more than that you could choose the years you want to plot in the histogram

+-when plot is called, it save the last histogram in stat.png
 ## how to test
 in the root file type cmd : jupyter notebook